 Bonus: Tips to Build a Better Doctor Marketing Strategy

 Video marketing can easily convert to traffic and leads.
 It also gets your point across effectively and humanizes your marketing as well as giving prospective patients a better idea of the benefits of your facility.

 And since YouTube traffic to hospital websites has increased considerably year-over-year, you should have a YouTube channel that links to your website.

 What types of videos should doctors create?
 Video content such as interviews, patient stories and behind-the-scenes looks at your facility and equipment should do the trick.
 These will answer questions prospective patients have during the research process.

 Don’t Forget About Millennials

 Millennials are a diverse group.
-They range from 18-34 years old, which makes it difficult to market to the entire generation.
+This generation was born between the early 1980s and the mid-1990s, which makes it difficult to market to the entire generation.
 Still, Millennials have a lot of buying power.

 Millennials share one important commonality with other generations: they value attentive doctors who listen well.

 More than half of this generation will Google health information before seeing a doctor, according to the report.

 So, to be there for Millennials when they are searching for physicians, you’ll need to have a review marketing strategy that helps you get new positive reviews on a regular basis.
 You’ll also need to make sure you provide a pleasant patient experience and that your practice is showing up in online searches.